l0k1/A-10/A-10-readme.txt

 'e'               Fire GAU-8/A cannon
 'f'               Extend slats
-'K' (Shift-k)     Toggle trajactory markers on & off 'U' (Shift-u)     Update Drop view position
+'K' (Shift-k)     Toggle trajactory markers on & off

 3D Panel
 --------
-CAUTION: SHADOWS
-Curently shadows are not well handled for the 3D cockpit.
-You may need to disable shadows feature if necessary.

 Altimeter:
-Mouse clicking inGH adjustable with the left button.
+Mouse clicking inGH adjustable.

 Lighting of the panel and instruments:
-Look for the extreme bottom of the right console, there is one of the several lighting sub-panel of the A-10.
+Look for the extrem bottom of the right console, there is one of the several lighting sub-panel of the A-10.
 Curently Ctrl-C key doesn't show correctly the hot spots, but, 'FLY INST' works and adjusts the instruments lighting.
 'CONSOLE' works too and